syncliteio/SyncLite/synclite-code-samples/java/README.md

 implementation 'io.synclite:synclite:1.0.0'
 ```

 The published `synclite` jar is self-contained — it bundles the PostgreSQL JDBC driver **and** the platform `synclite_jni` native libraries (Windows x64, Linux x86_64 / aarch64), so no extra classpath entries or native installs are needed.
-Then jump to [step 1](#1-pre-create-the-postgres-database--schema-one-time) to create the Postgres DB and run the sample.
+Then jump to [step 1](#1-compile--run) to run the sample.

 Prefer to run entirely offline from an extracted release zip?
 Use [Run from the release zip](#run-from-the-release-zip) below instead.